JetBrains/teamcity-documentation/topics/multinode-setup.md

 3. Proceed with the upgrade.
 4. Verify that everything works properly and agents are connecting (the agents will reroute the data, that was supposed to be routed to the secondary nodes, to the main server).
 5. Upgrade the TeamCity installations on the secondary nodes to the same version.
+6. Upgrade the [proxy configuration](#MatchingProxyVersionwithServer), if necessary.
-6. Start the secondary nodes and verify that they are connected on the __Administration | Server Administration | Nodes Configuration__ page on the main server.
+7. Start the secondary nodes and verify that they are connected on the __Administration | Server Administration | Nodes Configuration__ page on the main server.

 To __downgrade__ nodes in a multinode setup, follow these steps:
 1. Shutdown the main server and the secondary nodes.
 2. [Restore the data](restoring-teamcity-data-from-backup.md) from backup (only if the data format has been changed during the upgrade).
+3. Downgrade the [proxy configuration](#MatchingProxyVersionwithServer), if necessary.
-3. Downgrade the TeamCity software on the main server.
+4. Downgrade the TeamCity software on the main server.
-4. Start the main TeamCity server and verify that everything works properly.
+5. Start the main TeamCity server and verify that everything works properly.
-5. Downgrade the TeamCity software on the secondary nodes to the same version as the main server.
+6. Downgrade the TeamCity software on the secondary nodes to the same version as the main server.
-6. Start the secondary nodes.
+7. Start the secondary nodes.

 TeamCity agents will perform upgrade/downgrade automatically.